 You probably don't need every photo you've ever taken with your phone stored locally, though, and Google Photos gives you a quick and easy way to delete local copies of media that's already been backed up.

-- You'll be taken to the app settings, with a pop-up window confirming the amount of storage you'll free up and the number of items being deleted.
-Tap Free up x GB.
+- You'll be taken to the app settings, with a prompt confirming the amount of storage you'll free up and assuring you can still view these files at any time in your gallery.

 Once you've given Google Photos the okay, it'll delete all the local copies of any media you've already backed up to its servers.
 This can free up a ton of storage on your phone, and of course, you can still access those photos and videos within Google Photos.
 You'll just need an internet connection to see them now.